Current Job Openings

 - Provides welcoming and hospitable communication and a deep sense of service with families and couples involved in baptisms, weddings, and funerals.

-- Resource Liturgical Arts and Art & Design teams regarding look/feel of sanctuary for worship, especially during seasons of Advent/Christmas and Lent/Easter, as well as altar flowers throughout the year.
+- Resource Liturgical Arts and Art and Design teams regarding look/feel of sanctuary for worship, especially during seasons of Advent/Christmas and Lent/Easter, as well as altar flowers throughout the year.

 - Baptisms

-- Liaison between pastoral staff & families, communicating and scheduling dates (class & worship service)
+- Liaison between pastoral staff and families, communicating and scheduling dates (class and worship service).

 - Weddings

-- Maintain & communicate a current and accurate church wedding calendar, as well as necessary materials used in communication with couples
+- Maintain and communicate a current and accurate church wedding calendar, as well as necessary materials used in communication with couples.

-- Schedule meetings with Director of Music, Pastors, Building Facilitator, volunteer wedding coordinators; as well as pre-marriage retreats & financial workshops with couples, maintaining a calendar of events
+- Schedule meetings with Director of Music, Pastors, Building Facilitator, volunteer wedding coordinators; as well as pre-marriage retreats and financial workshops with couples, maintaining a calendar of events.

 - Funerals

-- Liaison between families, staff (pastoral, organist, A/V techs, custodians) & funeral director to schedule and communicate dates.
+- Liaison between families, staff (pastoral, organist, A/V techs, custodians) and funeral director to schedule and communicate dates.

 - Work with family to plan details (other than funeral service which is planned by pastor and family).